Luzin7/Weather-App/README.md

 # weather

 > My training project.
-> I'm using the basic of HTML and CSS and doing request for an API.
+> I'm using basic HTML and CSS and requesting an API to bring information about the weather of the place searched by the user.

 ## Build Setup